harvester/docs/docs/vm/create-windows-vm.md

 1. The **first volume** is an `Image Volume` with the following values:
     1. `Name`: The value `cdrom-disk` is set by default.
 You can keep it or change it.
+    2. `Type`: Select `cd-rom`.
-    2. `Image`: Select the Windows image to be installed.
+    3. `Image`: Select the Windows image to be installed.
 See [Upload Images](../upload-image.md) for the full description on how to create new images.
-    3. `Type`: Select `cd-rom`.
     4. `Size`: The value `20` is set by default.
 You can change it if your image has a bigger size.
     5. `Bus`: The value `SATA` is set by default.
 It's recommended you don't change it.
 2. The **second volume** is a `Volume` with the following values:
     1. `Name`: The value `rootdisk` is set by default.
 You can keep it or change it.
+    2. `Type`: Select `disk`.
+    3. `Storage Class`: You can use the default StorageClass `harvester-longhorn` or specify a custom one.
-    2.  `Size`: The value `32` is set by default.
+    4. `Size`: The value `32` is set by default.
 See the disk space requirements for [Windows Server](https://docs.microsoft.com/en-us/windows-server/get-started/hardware-requirements#storage-controller-and-disk-space-requirements) and [Windows 11](https://docs.microsoft.com/en-us/windows/whats-new/windows-11-requirements#hardware-requirements) before changing this value.
-    3.  `Bus`: The value `VirtIO` is set by default.
+    5. `Bus`: The value `VirtIO` is set by default.
 You can keep it or change it to the other available options, `SATA` or `SCSI`.
 3. The **third volume** is a `Container` with the following values:
     1. `Name`: The value `virtio-container-disk` is set by default.
 You can keep it or change it.
+    2. `Type`: Select `cd-rom`.
-    2. `Docker Image`: The value `registry.suse.com/suse/vmdp/vmdp:2.5.3` is set by default.
+    3. `Docker Image`: The value `registry.suse.com/suse/vmdp/vmdp:2.5.3` is set by default.
 It's recommended you don't change it.
-    3. `Bus`: The value `SATA` is set by default.
+    4. `Bus`: The value `SATA` is set by default.
 It's recommended you don't change it.
 4. You can add additional disks using the buttons `Add Volume`, `Add Existing Volume`, `Add VM Image`, or `Add Container`.

 ![create-windows-vm-volumes](/img/v1.1/vm/create-windows-vm-volumes.png)